TimoDir/Portfolio/README.md

 # Portfolio

 ### Resum:
-I'm creating a website Protfolio that I can show of my skill and speak about me and my other project like a front-end developper.
+It's an exercise who I creating a website Protfolio that I can use my knowledge, experiment a lot and improve my experience.
 In this web site I try to do something responsive intuitive and cool. 😎

 ### Technologie use:
 - HTML 📋